isaacabraham/mbrace-arm/README.md

 New-AzureRmResourceGroupDeployment -ResourceGroupName MyCluster -TemplateFile .\azuredeploy.json -TemplateParameterFile "small-cluster.json"
 ```

-4. You will notice the output of this operation will contain the Service Bus and Storage Account keys - these can be used to connect to the cluster.

-5. You can easily fine tune the process as follows:
+You will notice the output of this operation will contain the Service Bus and Storage Account keys - these can be used to connect to the cluster.
+You can also easily fine tune the process as follows:

 ```powershell
 ## Optional, if you have multiple subscriptions